 Solution aims to reduce reliance on polystyrene in fresh produce packaging

-A new modified atmosphere/modified humidity packaging technology is helping produce packers move away from ice-filled polystyrene and waxed carton boxes used to transport fresh broccoli and other vegetables.
+A new technology is helping produce packers move away from ice-filled polystyrene and waxed carton boxes used to transport fresh broccoli.

 Fresh produce packaging company StePacPPC’s Xtend MA/MH bulk bags are being used for long-haul shipments in the U.S. and Japan, according to a news release.
 The bags are more environmentally friendly than non-recyclable polystyrene, which has been banned in several U.S. states and cities.
 In addition, the coating on waterproofed waxed carton boxes used for iced broccoli shipments also makes the boxes unsuitable for recycling, and waxed cardboard can produce methane in landfills.